danko1122q/vel-shell/docs/LANGUAGE.md

 ### Single-Quoted String: `'text'`

 Single-quoted strings allow `$name` variable expansion but no other escape processing.
-Useful when the string contains backslashes that should not be interpreted.

 ### Here-Document: `<<DELIM`

 Multi-line literal strings.
-Lines are accumulated until a line consisting solely of the delimiter (optionally with leading whitespace).
-The delimiter is consumed and not included in the result.
+Lines are accumulated until a line consisting solely of the delimiter.

 ```
 set text <<END